Logo VHM ABC

 Length: up to 1.2 meters

-The Solomon ground boa was not previously seen as its own species and was put away as a subspecies of the Candoia carinata.
-Nowadays it's own species, with 6 subspecies.
-The body is colored dark brown to light brown.
-A line like a thunderstrike runs across the body from head to tail.
+The Solomon ground boa was previously not considered a separate species.
+It was considered a subspecies of Candoia carinata.
+Today, it is a separate species, with as many as six subspecies.
+The body is dark brown to light brown.
+A zigzagging stripe runs across the body from head to tail.

-In addition, the species is capable of changing color.
-This can be from lighter to darker color or visa-versa.
-The snake does this under the influence of temperature, humidity, mating and temperament.
+The species is also capable of color change, from lighter to darker or vice versa.
+The snake does this based on temperature, humidity, mating behavior, and temperament.

 Care